ethersphere/swarm/swarm/docs/sw^3/storage.rst

 The simplest way we find is to delegate this task to the custodian.
 Upon receiving receipts, the custodian needs to collect receipts from the two closest registered peers.
 We simply introduce this stronger criteria on the audits: responses are expected to come from custodians.
 When a node receives a store request, they are either  intermediate nodes (i.e., they have a registered peer that is closer to the chunk than they are) or custodians.
 If they are intermediate they are supposed to forward the request and have a receipt so they can point fingers to their neighbour when it comes to litigation.
 If they are custodians themselves, they need to get receipts from two extra registered nodes in their proximate bin.

 As per the syncing protocol then the custodian indicates to a node that they are chosen as fellow custodians.
 If they respond with the receipt,  the custodian keeps it for the litigation.
 If they refuse to sign, they need to provide evidence that they know 1 or 2 registered nodes that are closer to the chunk than they are, not counting the custodian themselves.
 This should be a peer suggestion to the custodian and expected to happen only if the node is newly online.
-To prevent frivolous refusals, the cocustodian is expected to provide a signed and timestamped peer message they sent to that peer when it comes to litigation.
-If the cocustodian fails to obtain the receipt from their peer, it is considered a protocol breach and the cocustodian needs to disconnect which will make them real cocustodians so they need to respond with a receipt.
+To prevent frivolous refusals, the co-custodian is expected to provide a signed and timestamped peer message they sent to that peer when it comes to litigation.
+If the co-custodian fails to obtain the receipt from their peer, it is considered a protocol breach and the co-custodian needs to disconnect which will make them real co-custodians so they need to respond with a receipt.

-If the peer chosen as cocustodian does not give a receipt but fails to respond with a peer suggestion, it is considered a protocol breach and the peer is disconnected.
+If the peer chosen as co-custodian does not give a receipt but fails to respond with a peer suggestion, it is considered a protocol breach and the peer is disconnected.

 In order to be safe the custodian needs to have the 2 receipts, therefore it is important that each node maintains a proximate bin that contains at least 5 registered nodes.
 This number is also important in situations when the network grows.